TheIoTLearningInitiative/CodeLabs/Gods/Cacoch/Documentation/CareerProfile.md

 # Career Profile

-Some rework is needed here...

-# English Version

 > You must possess either a Bachelors or Master's Degree in Computer Science, Electrical, Computer Engineering or a related field.

 Skills